Jean-Baptiste-Lasselle/the-traefik-experiment/README.md

 > Your oprgansiation must have at least one person, responible of :
 >
-> * Every day try and find a match between [entries in a Security Risk Registry realated to Rainbow tables](https://github.com/Jean-Baptiste-Lasselle/the-traefik-experiment/tree/master/counter-measure-1), and a pair `{A, B}`, where :
+> * Every day try and find a match between [entries in a Security Risk Registry related to Rainbow tables](https://github.com/Jean-Baptiste-Lasselle/the-traefik-experiment/tree/master/counter-measure-1), and a pair `{A, B}`, where :
 >   * `A` is a software or software dependency.
 Like a plugin a library, all kinds of vocabulary varying from one software to the other.
 Pretty much anything that has a source code.
 >   * `B` is a version number of `A`, and `A` is deployed to production (inside your Information System) in version `B`.
 >